-3.1.4 Internet Access
+3.1.3 Internet Access

-For the router supports dual WAN function, the users can set different WAN settings (for WAN1/WAN2) for Internet Access.
-Due to different physical mode for WAN1 and WAN2, the Access Mode for these two connections also varies slightly.
+For the router supports multi-WAN function, the users can set different WAN settings (for WAN1/WAN2/WAN3) for Internet Access.
+Due to different Physical Mode for WAN interface, the Access Mode for these connections also varies.
+Refer to the following figures.